Senths02/portfolio/src/content/world-cup-moments.md

 ### Existing work
 For the key match moments and chapters, there were existing designs that were created 8 years before this project.
 There were also some designs created more recently by the Project Manager.

->I mocked-up ideas that aligned closely with the these designs, but also provided alternatives.
+>I mocked-up ideas that aligned closely with the designs, but also provided alternatives.

 <br>